Norton, Massachusetts: History

-Norton is a small but slowly-evolving town.
-So it was in December 1997, when a traffic light was installed at the intersection of routes 123 and 140 in Norton.
-It was the town's first full traffic light and, in a manner of speaking, it declared "Norton isn't Mayberry anymore."

 Norton is also a location in the claimed paranormal Bridgewater Triangle.

-Geography and transit
+Geography

 According to the United States Census Bureau, the town has a total area of 29.8 sqmi, of which 28.7 sqmi is land and 1.1 sqmi, or 3.72%, is water.
-Norton is generally low and swampy.
+The terrain of Norton is generally low and swampy.
 The waters of the area are fed by the Wading River and the Canoe River, both of which feed into the Taunton River downstream.
 The two largest bodies of water in town are the Norton Reservoir, north of the center of town, and Winnecunnet Pond on the east (on the north side of I-495), which is fed by the Canoe River and feeds into the Mill River.

 Lake Winnecunnet is Norton’s only natural body of water.
 Classified as a kettle pond, it formed over 13,000 years ago when a large chunk of glacial ice rested there and gradually melted, creating the lake as the climate slowly warmed.

 The town, an irregular polygon generally oriented from northeast to southwest, is bordered by Easton to the northeast, Taunton to the southeast, Rehoboth to the south, Attleboro to the southwest, and Mansfield to the northwest.
 Norton is approximately 27 miles south-southwest of Boston, and 15 miles northeast of Providence, Rhode Island.

-Norton is served by Interstate 495 and Massachusetts Routes 123 and 140, which meet at the center of town.
-There is an exit off of I-495 for Route 123 in the eastern part of town, and 140's exit to the interstate lies just north of the Mansfield town line.
-One route of the Greater Attleboro Taunton Regional Transit Authority (GATRA) runs through town, linking the two cities on either side.
-The Middleboro Subdivision passes through the town, with 4.5 miles (7.35 km) of railroad track crossing the southern quarter of town, linking lines in Attleboro and Taunton.
-The Providence/Stoughton Line of the MBTA Commuter Rail system has stops in both Attleboro and Mansfield nearby, providing rail access to Providence and Boston.
-The nearest municipal airport is in neighboring Mansfield, with the nearest national and international flights being either from Boston's Logan International Airport or T.F.
-Green Airport in Warwick, Rhode Island.